Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Unification of Understanding and Generation

 Considering the impressive visual generation ability of the diffusion model, a more natural way for unified multi-modal understanding and generation is to combine the autoregressive and diffusion models.
 In Fig.~\ref{fig:ar_diffusion}, we present two kinds of possible frameworks.

-The first one is that we have a pretrained diffusion model for visual generation and a multi-modal LLM for multi-modal understanding.
-Then we connect these two parts and can obtain a unified model.
-About how to connect these two parts, many existing works~\cite{visualgpt,hugginggpt,tool-LLM} directly use the LLM as the controller, and the diffusion model as a tool for visual generation, which is a common paradigm in tool learning.
-Although works like tool learning can enable the models with visual generation abilities, they easily suffer generation failure when meeting multi-modal generation conditions.
+The first one is that we have a pretrained diffusion model for visual generation and a multi-modal LLM for multi-modal understanding. \hb{We then connect these two components, forming what we call Connector-based Joint Models.} Regarding how to connect these two parts, many existing works~\cite{visualgpt,hugginggpt,tool-LLM} directly use the LLM as the controller and the diffusion model as a tool for visual generation, which is a common paradigm in tool learning.
+Although works like tool learning can enable the models with visual generation abilities, they easily suffer from generation failure when meeting multi-modal generation conditions.
 For example, when we want to generate ``a specific girl (described with a given image) and a specific dog (described with a given image) playing on the grass'', the tools available are only SOTA text-to-image models.
-They will fail to guarantee the specific girl and dog occur in the generated image.
-In fact, there are many conditions that can not be described with only text, and this kind of tool-learning method will fail.
-To tackle the problem, a more advanced way is to train a learnable connector~\cite{sun2024emu2,kosmos-G,codi2,ge2024seed, chen2025blip3o}, which aligns the diffusion model and the multi-modal LLM in the same space, similar to the training paradigm of the alignment module in multi-modal LLM.
+They will fail to guarantee that the specific girl and dog occur in the generated image.
+In fact, there are many conditions that cannot be described with only text, and this kind of tool-learning method will fail.
+To tackle the problem, a more advanced way is to train a learnable connector~\cite{kosmos-G,codi2,ge2024seed, chen2025blip3o}, which aligns the diffusion model and the multi-modal LLM in the same space, similar to the training paradigm of the alignment module in multi-modal LLM.
 The alignment process enables the diffusion model to receive the LLM output multi-modal embeddings as conditions instead of pure text descriptions, thus achieving multi-modal generation.
 However, this paradigm inherits the limitations of alignment architecture.
-The multi-modal LLM and the diffusion model are pretrained respectively, the performance of the unified model will be limited by each model.
-Additionally, from an intuitive perspective, multi-modal understanding and multi-modal generation should not be independent tasks, but two related tasks that could share knowledge.
-For example, when generating a picture of a girl riding a horse, the model should definitely understand the concepts ``girl'', ``horse'' and ``riding''.
-Therefore, although it is resource-friendly to obtain a unified multi-modal understanding and generation framework through connecting pretrained models, its ability is limited by independent modeling.
+The multi-modal LLM and the diffusion model are pretrained respectively.
+The performance of the unified model will be limited by each model.
+Additionally, from an intuitive perspective, multi-modal understanding and multi-modal generation should not be independent tasks but rather two related tasks that could share knowledge. \hb{To train such a model, both the MLLM and the diffusion model can be frozen, and only the connector is trained.
+This maximally preserves the capabilities of the two models, but the information bottleneck between them can be particularly severe.
+Alternatively, one or both of the models can be included in training, but this requires a larger amount of data and computational resources to ensure that the original abilities of the models are not compromised.
+For example, in Qwen-Image~\cite{wu2025qwen}, the MLLM is kept frozen while the diffusion model is trained on a large dataset.
+This preserves the full capability of the MLLM while endowing it with strong generative ability.}